intel/AALSDK/valapps/readme.md

 ### The google test valapps
 The wafu library was originally developed independent of google test and as such included its own test execution engine.
-As the codebase evolved and integrated the google test framework for not only test development but for test execution, many of the classes/functions in the original wafu library have become unnecessary and will be depracated.
+As the codebase evolved and integrated the google test framework for not only test development but for test execution, many of the classes/functions in the original wafu library have become unnecessary and will be deprecated.
 Two classes that are still being used for valapps development/execution are test_manager and test_context.

 #### test_manager